jbmorley/timestamp/README.md

 timestamp
 =========

-Render an analog clock showing the EXIF timestamp into an image.
+Objective-C utility to render an analog clock showing the EXIF timestamp into an image.

 Examples
 --------